KhartesViewer/khartes/README.md

 The volume's color is used when the volume's bounding box is drawn as an overlay on the data slices.

-The 'Ld' column lets you know whether each volume is currently loaded into memory.
+The 'Ld' column lets you know whether the volume is currently loaded into memory.
 By default, only one volume at a time is present in memory, in order to conserve RAM.
-A future version of khartes may allow multiple volumes to be present in memory simultaneously, in order to permit the user to switch more quickly between volumes.
+A future version of khartes may allow multiple volumes to be present in memory simultaneously, in order to permit the user to switch more quickly among them.

 The next column allows you to change the orientation of the volume.
-By default, the topmost data slice window displays each TIFF image in its original orientationm which in khartes is called the Y orientation.
+By default, the topmost data slice window displays each TIFF image in its original orientation, which in khartes is called the Y orientation.
 Using the selector in the fifth column of the Volumes tab, you can change the orientation of the TIFF image, turning it on its side, by selecting the X orientation.
 Later on, you will see why this is useful (it has to do with